jlettvin/UnicodeLexer/README.md

 TODO: Finish Python generation of classification table.
-This compiled table (in .c or .js JIT) may outperform other implementations including ANTLR4 grammar.
+This compiled table (in .c or .js JIT) may outperform other implementations including ANTLR4 grammar possibly by an order of magnitude.

 1: XML Unicode
 ==============